 Notes

-Using a drip pan can help keep the ribs moist.
+- Using a drip pan can help retain moisture and prevent the ribs from drying out.

 Have you cooked on the Big Green Egg before?
 What about the Mini Max?
 Any tips or tricks?
 Let’s discuss it in the comments!